“Adam lives what he writes and writes what he lives, allowing him to deeply connect with those he plays for and alongside of.”

 The words of Trevor Gordon Hall, internationally acclaimed guitarist and close friend of singer-songwriter, Adam Monaco, will certainly ring true with anyone who has experienced Adam’s thoughtful songwriting firsthand.

 His music is lush and colorfully melodic.
 Lyrically, his work is personal, deep, sometimes funny, but often evocative.
-Delivered with such thoughtful introspection that some have called him the “Soul-Whisperer”.
 His is a performance that resonates so authentically with listeners that it’s not unusual to find a handful of people in tears before Adam lifts the audience back up with some friendly commentary or well-placed comedic relief.

 Adam makes songs for the human spirit.

 “I’ve devoted my whole life to music.
 This is what I want to do.
 It’s how I relate with people and connect”, he says while reflecting on his choice to honor the creative path that seems etched into his very DNA.

 Any music lover in the Philadelphia region has likely come within six degrees of Adam’s contributions to the local music scene.
 He’s invested countless hours in supporting area musicians via his work with non-profits, hosting open mics, writing and performing with several groups, and doing session work with local Grammy-winning producer, Joe Nicolo.

 While deep in this whirlwind of investing his creative energy into a multitude of projects, namely ones whose focus was to help others pursue their dreams, Adam, an accomplished multi-instrumentalist himself, did not immediately notice that his own expression as a creative artist had been nearly extinguished over the years.
 It took a series of life-altering events to spur a move out of the shadows and onto a fresh path.